Lizhooh/react-zhihu-daily/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:9999 (setting port in config/index.js)
+# serve with hot reload at localhost:3000
 npm start

 # build for production with minification